IntroToCode/Spring22_Recipes_Codemates1/lunch/readme.md

-# Our Version of a Ceasers Salad
+# Our Version of a Ceaser Salad

 ## Servings:
 6 servings (2 cups each)